 The EDC’s Entrepreneurial Excellence Program provides valuable advice to early-stage start-up businesses and entrepreneurs as they navigate through the vulnerable stages of business development.

-In this nine-class course, a team of local business experts, researchers and specialists help increase the chance of success in the market by providing insight into:
+In this ten-class course, a team of local business experts, researchers and specialists help increase the chance of success in the market by providing insight into:

 - Effective Business Models

 - Entrepreneurial Experiences

 Each class is held at TCC’s Advanced Manufacturing Training Center, from 5:30-9:00 p.m.